ansible/ansible/CONTRIBUTING.md

 signing up for a free github account.
 Before reporting a bug, please use the bug/issue search to see if the issue has already been reported.

-When filing a bug, the following information is required:
+When filing a bug, the following information is always required:

 * A good name for the bug ("Foo module raises exception when xyz=glork is used", vs "foo doesn't work")
 * A succint description of the problem
 * What version of ansible you are using (ansible --version)
-* Steps to reproduce the problem
+* Steps to reproduce the problem, including commands or playbook snippets as relevant
 * Expected results
-* Actual results
+* Actual results, and as full/complete output as possible

 Do not use the issue tracker for "how do I do this" type questions.
 These are great candidates for IRC or the mailing list instead where things are likely to be more of a discussion.